 3 hour sessions from 8.30am to 11.30am, and then midday to 3pm with additional care hours as required provided by the same familiar faces.

 Lunch club is from 11.30am to midday with the option of a hot lunch available.

 Children must not be left early and should be collected on time.

 Up to 30 hours per week of funded sessions are available for 3 and 4 year olds (which kicks in from the earliest of the 1 January, 1 April or 1 September following their 3rd birthday).
-Please see our 30 hours letter for more details.
+All 3 and 4 year olds qualify for at least 15 hours.
+Please see our 30 hours letter here for more details.

-15 hours are available for certain 2 year olds depending on circumstances (contact Cheshire East for details by ringing 0300 123 5033).
+15 funded hours per week are also available for certain 2 year olds depending on circumstances (see here).

 As a registered charity, we set our fees to cover our costs only.

-There is also a small fee of 35p to cover the costs of snacks and other consumables used by the children (does not apply to funded 2 year olds).
+There is also a small fee of 40p per session to cover the costs of snacks and other consumables used by the children (does not apply to funded 2 year olds).

 Invoices are emailed out to parents/carers during the first week of each half-term, and must be paid by the due date.
 Instalment options available depending on circumstances.

 We recommend all of your child’s belongings are labelled (as otherwise it is difficult to match belongings to your child), and this product is excellent, plus they give the pre-school 30% commission (if you enter code 35315 into the order form).
 Please go to the following link to make an order – https://www.stikins.co.uk .